Updated: 15th February 2021

 Stop extending credit

 When external bookkeepers or multiple staff are creating invoices on behalf of your business, it can be hard to control the amount of credit extended to customers.
-The next phase of customer credit limits will automatically block someone from sending or approving an invoice, if it exceeds the credit limit for that contact (only available in new invoicing).
+The final phase of customer credit limits automatically blocks someone from sending or approving an invoice, if it exceeds the credit limit for that contact (only available in new invoicing).
+If the invoice due to go out is a repeat invoice set to send automatically, the invoice block will prevent it from being sent and the invoice will go to drafts instead.

-This is one of the most requested features from our community, so we are working hard to make sure it’s delivered to you later in 2020.
-In the meantime, we hope customer credit limits help you better manage your cash flow – for more information on setting it up, visit Xero Central.
-Our new Business continuity hub also has a range of resources and webinars to help you weather the COVID-19 storm.
+This is one of the most requested features from our community, so we are really pleased to bring this to you.
+We hope you find customer credit limits helpful when managing your cash flow – for more information on setting it up, visit Xero Central.